danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/04 Restore a Azure Database for PostgreSQL Single Server/readme.md

    ![Image0081](Media/image0081.png)

-   To delete the server, you must delete the lock first, so if the server is deleted it won´t be accidental.
+   To delete the server, you must delete the lock first, so if the server is deleted it wonï¿½t be accidental.

 Congratulations!.
 You have successfully completed this exercise and the Lab.